Joe Gruters

-Joseph Ryan Gruters (born July 6, 1977) is an American politician and accountant who has served as the 67th chairman of the Republican National Committee (RNC) since 2025.
-He has been a member of the Florida Senate since 2018 and formerly the treasurer of the RNC.
-A member of the Republican Party, he previously served in the Florida House of Representatives from 2016 to 2018 and was the chair of the Florida Republican Party from 2019 to 2023.
-He became chair of the national party during the summer meeting of the party on August 22, 2025.
+Joseph "Joe" Ryan Gruters (born July 6, 1977) is an American politician and accountant who has served as the 67th chairman of the Republican National Committee (RNC) since 2025, formerly its treasurer.
+Also in 2025, President Donald Trump appointed him to the White House Homeland Security Council.
+In 2023, Trump appointed Gruters to manage all of the funds the president receives in dark money that remain anonymous to the public and the IRS.
+A Republican, he served in the Florida House of Representatives from 2016 to 2018 and has been a member of the Florida Senate since 2018.
+From 2019 to 2023, he was the chair of the Florida Republican Party.

 Early life and education

 Gruters was born on July 6, 1977, in Tampa, Florida.
 Gruters graduated from Cardinal Mooney High School in Sarasota.
-He received a BS degree from Florida State University and an MBA degree from the University of South Florida.
+He received a B.S. degree from Florida State University and an M.B.A. degree from the University of South Florida.

 Political career

-Early political activities

-Gruters lost his first two elections and worked behind the scenes on several more losing campaigns.
+In early political activities, Gruters lost in his first two election campaigns and worked behind the scenes on several more losing campaigns.
 He joined Vern Buchanan’s original successful 2006 campaign for Congress.
-Gruters subsequently was chairman of the Republican Party of Sarasota for ten years, longer than any of his predecessors.
+Gruters subsequently was chairman of the Republican Party of Sarasota for ten years.

+Gruters became an early supporter of Rick Scott during his successful 2010 campaign for governor of Florida.
+That support earned Gruters an appointment by the governor to the Florida State University board of trustees.
+In 2015, he became vice chairman of the Republican Party of Florida (RPOF) and had strong political backers when he ran for a Florida House of Representatives seat in 2016.